askxionghu/ListViewOrderAndSwipe/README.md

 Daniel's video can be viewed at: https://www.youtube.com/watch?v=_BZIvjMgH-Q

 The second component is the swipe-to-delete functionality, written by Chet Haase, also from Google.
 However, only a portion of his code was incorporated in this app as it had no support for a bottom view when swiping a top view.
+Only the removal with animation was used and not the actual swiping functionality as this had to be integrated in with other touch events from elsewhere and Chet's code would have made this difficult to achieve.

 Chet's code also deletes the item immediately making it impossible to allow the user to undo the deletion.
-Chet's code however does have a bug.
+His code however does have one bug.
 If the listview has less items than the height of the listview can contain and you delete the last item, its background remains on the listview.
 This was fixed in this app.

+Chet's video can be viewed at: https://www.youtube.com/watch?v=YCHNAi9kJI4

 The third component is a library called JBHorizontalSwipe that provides support for swiping list items.
 It acts as a controller and is not a widget.
 It can be used to swipe any kind of view out of its parent container revealing a view beneath it.
 It supports animating the swipe on finger-up, velocity swiping and swiping the top view back onto the screen either from the left or right.
 Another reason why this module was developed this way is to provide future support where you may want to swipe multiple items simultaneously.
+While swiping multiple list items may or may not be forseeable, there are no doubt apps that contain functionality where multiple views do need to be swiped simultaneously.
+The JBHeaderScroll shows where this is used but when scrolling multiple views vertically instead of horizontally.

 One of the most important concepts in this app is that no scroll listeners are used, which would be problematic and cause undesirable side effects when attempting to coordinate vertical and horizontal swiping as well as having to deal with a bottom view that needs to deal with its own touch events.